carmandomx/project2_conway/README.md

 ![LOGICCHECK](https://user-images.githubusercontent.com/113391047/194477110-aeb8b1e3-77ae-4094-be30-b4bb32cbbc58.png)

-To calc color, we need to desing our non-linear functions
+To calc the speed indicator color, we needed to desing our non-linear functions

 ![color settings](https://user-images.githubusercontent.com/113391047/194753863-ff457a42-a4e7-4cdb-968f-41c543dbad8a.png)